 Communication group therapy activities and topics cross a wide spectrum, and the following are some topics you may find in group sessions.

 Group Therapy Activities for Adults With Substance Use Disorder

-Codependency: Many addicts have been involved in codependent relationships, and learning how to have healthy relationships is key in recovery.
+Codependency: Many addicts have been involved in codependent relationships.
+Identifying codependency and learning how to have healthy relationships is key in recovery.

 Accountability: In addiction we tend to be unreliable and don’t show up for people.
-Group discusses why accountability is important to rebuild relationships.
+Group discussions on why accountability is important is essential to rebuilding relationships.